South Downs Way

 There are no official records for the fastest times the South Downs Way has been cycled.
 Completing the 100 miles in a single day is a fantastic achievement and only possible when conditions are perfect.

 The very strongest of riders will cover the distance in less than 12 hours.
 Fit and confident cyclists can ride the trail in 2 days but it is gruelling - expect to be in the saddle for at least 10 hours each day.
-When we meet people at the end, they all say without exception that the ride was much harder than they had anticiapted.
+At the end most cyclists say that the ride was much harder than they had anticiapted.

 Conditions make an enormous difference - a muddy trail makes the going really tough.
-During wet periods we are often called out at the end of the day to collect exhausted cyclists and their muddy bikes because they have either ran out of energy or daylight (or both) and are unable to reach their accommodation.
-If you would like to know the conditions before travelling down feel free to give us a call.
+During very wet periods exhausted cyclists often need transport at the end of the day because they have either ran out of energy or daylight (or both), and therefore are unable to reach their accommodation.

 Organised events: during the summer there are several large events organised, endurance runs and charity walks for example.
 When planning your trip it is best to avoid the events as large groups on the path tend to hold you up.